 It is also important to keep in mind, that personal data should not be disseminated to more people than necessary.
 Unauthorised persons should not be able to access personal data; only the person who requires access to the data in order for the academic work to be carried out and to be examined may process the personal data.

 Step 3 - Ensure that sensitive personal data is not processed

 Sensitive personal data according to the General Data Protection Regulation entails information about race or ethnic origin, political views, religious or philosophical convictions, union memberships, genetic details, biometric data in order to clearly identify a natural person, details concerning health, or details about a persons sex life or sexual preference.
 Personal data such as mother tongue or native language may also be sensitive personal data that may in certain cases indirectly deduce to ethnic origin.

 The departure point of the General Data Protection Regulation is that processing sensitive personal data is prohibited.
 The only exception to the prohibition on processing sensitive personal data in academic work is when you as a student write your paper within the context of a research project that has been granted ethical approval from a regional ethical review committee.
-Supplementation: Processing of sensitive personal data requires special security measures - all processing in Jönköping University’s systems and computers may not be stored on a private computer or personal storage medium.
+Supplementation: Processing of sensitive personal data requires special security measures - all processing must be done in Jönköping University’s systems and computers, sensitive personal data may not be stored on a private computer or personal storage medium.

 Step 4 - Decide how the information shall be stored and processed

 Collected information must be processed in a secure manner.
 Jönköping University provides a number of services that can be practical in this work.